bradenmacdonald/neolace/README.md

 1. Terminal > Run Task > Run Frontend
 1. See it at http://plantdb.local.neolace.net:5555/

+## How to analyze the frontend bundle's size

+From the `frontend` folder, while the frontend is not running, run:

+    ANALYZE=true npm run build

 ## How to test imgproxy locally

 In production, we usually serve images via a CDN which sends its requests to